DeepQuantum/dconstruct/README.md

 # Command line arguments

-- `i` - input file or folder.
+- `-i` - input file or folder.
 Can be omitted if passing in the input path as the first argument.

-- `o` - output path.
+- `-o` - output path.
 If your input path is a folder, this cannot be a file.
 If no output is specified, the .txt file will be put next to the input file.
 If the input is a folder and no output is specified, the program will create a "output" directoy in the current working directory and put all the files in there.

-- `s` - specify a path the the sidbase.
+- `-s` - specify a path the the sidbase.
 By default, the program will look in the current working directoy for `sidbase.bin`.

-- `indent` - specify the number of spaces used to indent the output.
+- `--indent` - specify the number of spaces used to indent the output.
 2 by default.

-- `emit_once` - prohibits the same structure from being emitted twice.
+- `--emit_once` - prohibits the same structure from being emitted twice.
 If a structure shows up multiple times, only the first instance will be fully emitted, and all other occasions will be replaced by a `ALREADY_EMITTED` tag.
 This can significantly reduce file size.

-- `e` - make an edit.
+- `-e` - make an edit.
 More info in the section below.

 # Editing